Trap shooting: History

-Arms and equipment
+Equipment

 Trap shooting is typically shot with a 12 gauge shotgun.
-Smaller gauge firearms (e.g. 16, 20, 28 gauge, and .410 bore) can be used, but no allowance is given.
+Smaller gauge firearms (e.g. 16, 20, 24, 28, 32 gauge and .410 bore) can be used, but no allowance is given.
 Trap shooting is shot at either single or double target presentations.
 This refers to the number of clay targets which are launched simultaneously.

 Both general purpose shotguns and more specialized target-type shotguns are used in trap shooting, and may be double-barreled or single-barreled.
 Shooters who shoot all sub-events will often buy a combination-set of a single and double barrel for shooting both singles and double targets respectively.
-Self-loading (semi-automatic shotguns) are popular for recreational shooting due to the lower perceived recoil and versatility because they can be used for singles, handicap, and doubles.
+Semi-automatic shotguns are also popular for recreational shooting due to the lower perceived recoil and versatility because they can be used for singles, handicap, and doubles.
 Shotguns used in trap shooting can differ from field and skeet guns in several ways and normally are designed with a higher "point of impact" as the targets are intended to be shot as they rise.

 Trap shooting shotguns can be adjustable.
 Stocks may have a "Monte Carlo" (fixed, raised "comb") configuration and/or include a comb height adjustment, a butt plate adjustment for length, angle, or both.
 Trap guns typically have longer barrels of 762–863.6 mm, possibly with porting and featuring tighter chokes to compensate for the longer distances at which trap shooting targets are broken.
-The majority of trap shotguns built today feature interchangeable choke tubes as opposed to older guns which used chokes of a "fixed" constriction.
+The majority of trap shotguns built today feature interchangeable choke tubes as opposed to older guns, which used chokes of a "fixed" constriction.
 Interchangeable choke tubes can come in a variety of constrictions and may use names such as "modified", "improved cylinder", and "full".
 Trap guns are built to withstand the demands and stress of constant and lengthy repeated use—hundreds of shots in a single day of events, whereas typical field guns are built to be lighter, carried afield, and not shot in such quantity.